Read the story of how the Canal & River Trust came to be

 We know that for some people, indoor swimming just isn't their thing.
 The open waters that spread across our network often seem like inviting, cool places to grab some exercise.
 We are strongly advising anyone who is interested in open water swimming to make sure they have licensed supervision and support.

 Find your nearest club searching on Triathlon England; clubs will provide support whilst swimming, and can advise and possibly provide you with the right gear.

 Check out the following for advice and more information about open water swimming:

-If you are a triathlon club and would like to use one of our reservoirs for training please contact email@example.com who will be able to discuss everything from the nearest venue to the insurance you'll need.
+If you are a triathlon club and would like to use one of our reservoirs for training please contact Tom Wright who'll be able to talk you through everything from the nearest venue to the insurance you'll need.